 The notice requirement is not tolled when the minor is under 18.
 The situations that toll the statute of limitations do not apply to tort claims.8

-However, the victim can file an application for a late claim.
-The Tort Claims Act allows a claimant to submit an application for permission to file a late claim.
+However, the Tort Claims Act allows a claimant to submit an application for permission to file a late claim.
 Generally, an application for a late claim cannot be filed beyond one-year from the expiration of the claim period.

 A minor who was under the age of 18 during the entire claim period may be able to file a late claim.